loveencounterflow/hollerith-legacy/README.md

 LevelDB `value` field is not used (or rather, it is set to a constant  default value).
 IOW, Hollerith DBs are implemented as 'keys-only' store.

-● Since entire phrases like `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`
-will be stored in the key, retrieving what reading a given glyph has cannot be done by using the LevelDB `get` operation; instead, `get` is implemented internally by iterating over a prefix stream that contains all keys that match ``[ [ 'glyph', '月', ], 'reading', ...`.
+● Since we now store entire phrases like `[ '月', 'reading', 'yue', ]` in the LevelDB `key` field, there's now way to retrieve a given fact with a LevelDB `get` opration if all you have are subject and predicate.
+Before, this fact would have been stored as `{ key: [ '月', 'reading', ], value: 'yue', }`, so it was possible (and meaningful) to ask for `db.get { key: [ '月', 'reading', ] }`.
+Now you'd have to ask for `db.get { key: [ '月', 'reading', 'yue', ] }`—IOW all you can do with the LevelDB `get` operation and a Hollerith v4 store is checking whether a given fact exists or not.
+However, the Hollerith API still does have a `get` operation, albeit in a slightly different form: when you call `get` with a prefix (an incomplete phrase), it creates a phrasestream with all the phrases that match the prefix; in case exactly one phrase turns up, that is the result for the `get` operation; if it turns up more than one phrase, that is an unconditional error; if it does not turn up any phrase, either an error is thrown or a fallback value (if provided in the function call) is returned.

+● **All phrase subjects, even those of non-index phrases, are stored as lists;
+this is called boxing / unboxing**.

-● **All phrase subjects, even those of non-index phrases, are stored as lists**, so for example the v2 phrase `[ '重', 'reading', 'zhong', ]` becomes, in v4: `[ [ '重', ], 'reading', 'zhong', ]`.
-The semantics remain unchanged; if you want to store the fact that a number of subjects shares a given predicate / object pair, you will still have to enter one phrase for each subject concerned.
-This step is necessary to keep POS phrase ordering when using secondary indexes, as these use 'sub-phrases' as subjects.
+For example, the v2 phrase `[ '重', 'reading', 'zhong', ]` becomes, in v4: `[ [ '重', ], 'reading', 'zhong', ]`.
+The semantics
+remain unchanged; if you want to store the fact that a number of subjects shares a given predicate / object pair, you will still have to enter one phrase for each subject concerned.

+Boxing is necessary to keep POS phrase ordering when using secondary indexes, as these use 'sub-phrases' as subjects.

 As a convenience, **any subject that isn't already a list will be transparently converted to a list with a single element; conversely, when reading from the database, any phrase with a subject that is a list with a single element will be transformed into a phrase where the subject is simply that single element.**
+Depending on your needs, you may not want boxed subjects to be unboxed for you, so you may create a phrasestream with `unbox: false` to prevent that.

 ● Since all subjects are now lists, **it is a small step to use typed subjects and objects**, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.